lokalized/lokalized-java/README.md

 ## Design Non-Goals

-* Support for date/time, number, percentage, and currency formatting/parsing
+* Support for date/time, number, percentage, and currency formatting/parsing (JDK provides these)
-* Support for collation
+* Support for collation (JDK provides this)
-* Support for Java 8 and below
+* Support for Java 8 and below; Lokalized is for Java 9+ only

 ## Roadmap